Get Help

 - Help with safety planning, emotional support, and navigating the system

-You don’t have to explain everything.
-You can simply say: “I’m being threatened and I need help.”
+We don’t have to explain everything.
+We can simply say: “I’m being threatened and I need help.”

 Crisis & Suicide Prevention

-If you’re experiencing thoughts of self-harm, please reach out immediately:
+If experiencing thoughts of self-harm, please reach out immediately:

 | Service | Contact | Availability |